viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-manage-using-cli.md

 >[!IMPORTANT]
 >* Save the resulting values for cacheNodeId, customerKey, mccResourceId, registrationKey.
 These GUIDs are needed to create the provisioning script.
 >* In the output look for cacheNodeState.
 If **cacheNodeState = Not Provisioned**, you can continue with cache node provisioning.
 >* If **cacheNodeState = Not Configured**, then the cache node has not been configured.
-Please configure the cache node before provisioning.
+Configure the cache node before provisioning.

 ### Example script:

-Below is a pseudocode example of how to script bulk creation and configuration of a Connected Cache Azure resource and multiple Connected Cache cache nodes.
+Below is a pseudocode example of how to script bulk creation and configuration of a Connected Cache Azure resource and multiple Connected Cache cache nodes:

 <!--# [Bash](#tab/bash)